mpromonet/v4l2rtspserver/README.md

 Build
 -------
 - Before build (optional)
-	The build try to install live555 package using apt-get, however in order to install live555 disabling check of port reuse, you can proceed like this:
+	The build will try to install live555 package using apt-get, however in order to install live555 disabling check of port reuse, you can proceed like this:

 		wget http://www.live555.com/liveMedia/public/live555-latest.tar.gz -O - | tar xvzf -
 		cd live